digitalocean/container-blueprints/DOKS-wordpress/README.md

 **Note:**

 By default, WordPress Helm chart installs MariaDB on a separate pod inside the cluster and configures it as the default database.
-If you don't want to use an external database, please skip to the next chapter - [Deploy WordPress](#deploy-wordpress).
+If you don't want to use an external database, please skip to the next chapter - [Installing WordPress](#installing-wordpress).

 First, create the MySQL managed database: